logpacker/go-questions/README.md

  - a.
 Yes
  - b.
 No

-##### Is it possible to make package content directly accessible without need to be preceed by "fmt."?
+##### Is it possible to make package content directly accessible without need to be preceeded by "fmt."?

  - a.
 Yes. import "fmt"
  - b.
 Yes. import _ "fmt"